James Morrison

 Said and Done

-In these nine stories, James Morrison recounts the connections and disconnections among people across a wide range of experience.
+In these nine stories, James Morrison chronicles the connections and disconnections among people across a wide range of experience.
 Whether recounting the tale of a well-to-do housewife under siege or the ups and downs of a grungy garage band, Morrison writes in a prose at once wry and tender, disconsolate and compassionate.

 The Lost Girl